Alonza0314/Happy-Infinity-Company/README.md

 ## How to Use

 Before beginning, please make sure that your environment meets the requirements.
+Then, you should go to configs/config.conf to set up your own server address and the correct mongodb server address.

-First, check the dependencies are correct:
+For checking the dependencies are correct:

 ```bash
 make deps